HigherOrderCO/HVM/HOW.md

 (Add xs ys) = (App xs λx(Inc x) ys)
 ```

-This small, elegant mathematical one-liner has the same asymptotics as the
+This small, elegant mathematical one-liner is as efficient as the
-manually-crafted add-with-carry operation, which is low-level and error-prone.
+manually-crafted add-with-carry operation, which is an 8-cases, low-level,
-is an 8-cases, error-prone low-level definition.

-In order for this to be possible, we must apply some techniques to make sure the
+error-prone definition.
+In order for this to be possible, we must apply some
-self-composition (`λx (f (f x))`) of the function remais as small as possible.
+techniques to make sure the self-composition (`λx (f (f x))`) of the function
+remais as small as possible.
 First, we must use λ-encoded algorithms.
+It we
-It we don't, then the normal form will
-not be small.
+don't, then the normal form will not be small.
 For example:

 ```
 (Not True)  = False